Lima Memorial Health System Logo

 • Loss of coordination and reflexes

-• Joint damage, especially of the knees
+• Joint damage, especially to the knees

 • Muscle weakness